Srch.bar redirect removal instructions

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

-After uninstalling the potentially unwanted programs that cause browser redirects to the srch.bar website, scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications (which cause browser redirects to the srch.bar website), scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Video showing how to remove browser redirects: